composer/composer/doc/03-cli.md

   Implicitly enables `--optimize-autoloader`.
 * **--apcu-autoloader:** Use APCu to cache found/not-found classes.

+## check-platform-reqs

+The check-platform-reqs command checks that your PHP and extensions versions match the platform requirements of the installed packages.
+This can be used to verify that a production server has all the extensions needed to run a project after installing it for example.

 ## global

 The global command allows you to run other commands like `install`, `remove`, `require`